-Zero was confused on what M2 meant.
+Zero was confused about what M2 meant.
 He thought it over wondering what M2 meant.

 The boat finally stopped and docked against something that no one could see but Zero.
-With a thump, the boat lightly bumped into something hard, and at that moment of contact the invisible village slowly appeared before them.
+Then, with a thump, the boat lightly bumped into something hard, and at that moment of contact, the invisible VillageVillage slowly appeared before them.

-“Woah,” M2 spoke in a bit shocked.
+“Woah,” M2 spoke, a bit shocked.
 “I did not expect such a large change from the last report.
 I heard it was smaller, but this is completely different from what I had imagined.”

-Zero couldn’t help but feel proud of his village that he was looking after.
+Zero couldn’t help but feel proud of his VillageVillage that he was looking after.
 “Lava Magic helps expand the land over time.
-After the emergency magic went into effect, the lava magic has been increasing its output.
-I’m still surprised at how fast its grown even the short amount of time that I was away.”
+After the emergency magic went into effect, the lava magic increased its output.
+I’m still surprised at how fast it’s grown, even the short amount of time that I was away.”

 “Chief, It’s ready.”
-The Lunar Rabbit motion him forward towards the exit.
+The Lunar Rabbit motions him forward towards the exit.

-Zero and M2 was the first to get off the boat.
-Everyone got up and headed off the boat and onto solid land.
+Zero and M2 were the first to get off the boat.
+After that, everyone got up and headed off the boat onto solid land.

 “Quite amazing,” said M2.
-He was busily glancing around taking in the open land.
-Even though there were not many trees growing on the new land, there were still large patches of green that filled the rich soil lands.
+He was busily glancing around, taking in the open land.
+Even though there were not many trees growing on the new land, large patches of green still filled the rich soil.

-Zero saw several small sprouts of trees growing in a rapid rate.
-A good portion of the lands were being built with small stone buildings, and large lands were being farmed by the new residents.
-Zero could not see the end of the Draconis Village anymore, instead the Draconis Library and the buildings surrounding it covered their view.
+Zero saw several small sprouts of trees growing at a rapid rate.
+A good portion of the lands was being built with small stone buildings, and the new residents were farming large lands.
+Zero could not see the end of the Draconis Village anymore.
+Instead, the Draconis Library and the buildings surrounding it covered their view.

-“Well, this place is your temporary home till you find what you are all are looking for.”
+“Well, this place is your temporary home till you find what you are all looking for.”

 “Do not worry.
 We won’t terrorize the locals.”

-“I’m afraid of that…” Zero mumbled under his breathe.
+“I’m afraid of that…” Zero mumbled under his breath.
 He coughed and cleared his throat.
-“I’ll keep on eye on my people.”
+“I’ll keep an eye on my people.”